madlambda/acme/README.md

 ```

 But instead of using /acme/edit we use $PLAN9/acme/edit.
-This does not seem a problem since defining a **PLAN9** environment
+This does not seem to be a problem since defining a **PLAN9** environment
 is expected to install [plan9port](https://github.com/9fans/plan9port)